material-motion/material-motion/specifications/runtime/scheduler.md

 **Target-scoped names**: Names are scoped to the target.

-**Remove-then-add**: Two things must happen when a named Plan is committed:
+**Remove-then-add**: Two things must happen when a named plan is committed:

-1. Remove any previously-committed Plan with the same name from the target's Performers.
+1. Remove any previously-committed plan with the same name from the target's performers.

-   _Note:_ This may be on a different Performer instance.
+   _Note:_ This may be on a different performer instance.
 In the above example, perhaps a PhysicsPerformer is needed for the second transaction, but not for the first.
-2. Provide the relevant Performer with the new named Plan.
+2. Provide the relevant performer with the new named plan.

 Example pseudo-code:

     # Step 1
-    executorForName(name).removePlanWithName(name)
+    performerForName(name).removePlanWithName(name)

     # Step 2
-    executor = executorForPlan(plan)
+    performer = performerForPlan(plan)
-    executor.setPlan(plan, withName: name)
+    performer.setPlan(plan, withName: name)
-    executorForName(name) == executor
+    performerForName(name) == performer
     > true

 <p style="text-align:center"><tt>/feature: named plans</tt></p>